MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

    For the purpose of this walkthrough, to exclude test environments from this policy, select **Exclude certain environments** which brings up the **Add Environments** page.
 Select **Next**.

 6. Review the various attributes and settings on the **Add Environments** page.
 For tenant-level policies this list will show all the environments in the tenant to the tenant admin.
-For environment-level policies this list will only show a subset of the environments in the tenant that are managed by the logged in user as Environment Admin.
+For environment-level policies this list will only show a subset of the environments in the tenant that are managed by the user signed in as Environment Admin.

    **Attributes** <br /><br />